 We model construction in two or three dimensions.
-Gravity constrains robots to move along surfaces on which they can incrementally deposit construction material.
-We assume that the construction area Q is a connected, compact, and finite subset of \mathbb{R}^1 (or \mathbb{R}^2) and the domain of a bounded, non-negative height function $h: Q \to \mathbb{R}^+$.
-The graph of h, $(x, h(x)) \ x \in Q$, describes a structure.
-Robots move on structures and modify them.
+The main theorems (Thm.
+4-Thm.
+6) and Alg.
+1 work in both cases.
+Gravity constrains robots to move on one or two dimensional surfaces on which they can incrementally deposit construction material.
+Formally, we assume that the construction area Q is a connected, compact, and finite subset of \mathbb{R}^1 (or \mathbb{R}^2) and the domain